This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Edible tap roots, like carrots and turnips, grow from embryonic radicles from the seed.
 Cells rapidly divide at the tip of the primary root, the apical meristem, causing the root’s growth downwards.

-This primary root has three sections: areas of cell division, elongation, and maturation, from the penetrating tip to the top.
+This primary root has three sections: cell division, elongation, and maturation, from the penetrating tip to the top.

-It’s important to note that each section has specific plant development functions so that if the area of cell division is separated from the foliage, planting the area of maturation will not regrow carrot greens.
+It’s important to note that each section has specific plant development functions so that if the area of cell division is separated from the foliage, planting the maturation area will not regrow carrot greens.

 However, the carrot plant is more than the edible taproot.